 Note 5.
-The remaining 65% of the equity interests in Zhongshan Join-Share were owned by Zhongshan Health Science and Technology Industrial Base Co., Ltd. as to [REDACTED]%, Zhongshan Transportation Development Group Co., Ltd. as to [REDACTED]%, both of which were substantial shareholders of Zhongshan Join-Share and Zhongshan Changqing New Industry Co., Ltd. as to 5%, which was an Independent Third Party.
+The remaining 65% of the equity interests in Zhongshan Join-Share were owned by Zhongshan Health Science and Technology Industrial Base Development Co., Ltd. as to [REDACTED]%, Zhongshan Transportation Development Group Co., Ltd. as to [REDACTED]%, both of which were not related to our Company save for being substantial shareholders of Zhongshan Join-Share and Zhongshan Changqing New Industry Co., Ltd. as to 5%, which was an Independent Third Party save for its interests in Zhongshan Join-Share.